 Pick Your Books -- Pick Your Prize!

-Thanks to the generosity of the Friends of the Lane Library and donations by our sponsors, the library this year will provide a $5 prize ticket to every adult who reads 4 books on any topic or in any genre.
-Beginning on June 18th, 2018 and running through August 3rd, patrons can pick up either a "Reader's Choice" card or one of our 11 different "Challenge" cards and start their summer reading adventure.
-On the back of each card is a list of recommended books by our staff members as well as some alternative learning activities that count as book choices.
-Made it through 3 books on science and discovery?
-Relax for a bit and visit a museum or the McAuliffe-Shepard planetarium with a library pass -- that will finish off your card!
-Readers who complete 4 books / activities can get their bookmark stamped for a $5 prize of their choice from the Depot Cafe, Marelli's Market, or Sanborn's Candies.
-Fancy some chocolate and mixed nuts to go with that great latte from the Depot Cafe?
-Read 8 more books for two additional prize cards, and visit all 3 of our sponsors.
+Thanks to the generosity of the Friends of the Lane Library and donations by our sponsors, the library this year will again provide prizes to every adult who reads 4 books on any topic or in any genre.
+Beginning on June 24th, 2019 and running through August 5th, patrons can pick up a Universe of Stories prize card at the Circulation Desk and start their summer reading adventure.
+On the back of each card is a list of recommended books by our staff members - be sure to chat with the library staff about their favorite reads.
+Heard of a great book or movie that we don't have?
+Just ask and we will find it for you.
+Readers who complete 4 books can get their bookmark stamped for a prize of their choice which includes either a free Kiddie Kone at the Sagamore Golf Center King Kone in North Hampton, or a $5 credit at Huckleberry's Candies or Harp's Variety.
+Read 8 more books for two additional prize cards, and visit all 3 of our sponsors!.